 “When you gaze at the sun, it makes everything else dark.
 When you taste honey, everything else is bland.
 So, when your soul feeds on Jesus, it takes away the sweetness of fleshly pleasures.”

-If you are truly born-again by the Spirit of God, you will know that there is a battle raging within you – regardless of your ignorance or reluctance to heed its cry – there is a war that never ends.
-If this is the reality of our souls and a truth we cannot deny, then the real question remains; why are we at times living in a far distant reality with fairy lights in a world of bliss?
+If you are truly born again by the Spirit of God, you will know that there is always a battle raging within you – regardless of your ignorance or reluctance to heed its cry – it is a war that never ends.
+If this is the reality of our souls and a truth that we cannot deny, then the real question remains; why are we at times living in a far distant reality, with fairy lights in a world of bliss?